lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

     # change selected parameters using a dictionary
     tree.params = {
         'non_producing_survive' : 2
-        'weight_max' : 500.0
+        , 'weight_max' : 500.0
     }
     print(tree.params)

 Output:

 ..  code-block:: python
-    :emphasize-lines: 11, 4
-    :linenos:

     {
-        'max_morphs_total': 1500,
-        'far_close_threshold': 0.15,
+        'source': 'CC(CS)C(=O)N1CCCC1C(=O)O',
+        'target': None,
+        'operators': (
+            'OP_ADD_ATOM',
+            'OP_REMOVE_ATOM',
+            'OP_ADD_BOND',
+            'OP_REMOVE_BOND',
+            'OP_MUTATE_ATOM',
+            'OP_INTERLAY_ATOM',
+            'OP_BOND_REROUTE',
+            'OP_BOND_CONTRACTION'
+        ),
+        'fingerprint': 'FP_MORGAN',
+        'similarity': 'SC_TANIMOTO',
+        'weight_min': 0.0,
         'weight_max': 500.0,
-        'close_produce': 150,
-        'fingerprint': 'MORGAN',
         'accept_min': 50,
-        'source': 'COC(=O)C1C2CCC(CC1OC(=O)C1=CC=CC=C1)N2C',
-        'target': 'CCN(CC)CCOC(=O)C1=CC=C(N)C=C1',
-        'weight_min': 0.0,
-        'non_producing_survive': 2,
         'accept_max': 100,
-        'operators': (
-            'ADD_ATOM',
-            'ADD_BOND',
-            'BOND_CONTRACTION',
-            'BOND_REROUTE',
-            'INTERLAY_ATOM',
-            'MUTATE_ATOM',
-            'REMOVE_ATOM',
-            'REMOVE_BOND'
-        ),
         'far_produce': 80,
-        'similarity': 'TANIMOTO'
+        'close_produce': 150,
+        'far_close_threshold': 0.15,
+        'max_morphs_total': 1500,
+        'non_producing_survive': 2
     }

-Here we just tightened the constraints on molecular weight and decreased the number of acceptable 'non-producing' :term:`morph generations <morph generation>` to 2 (see :numref:`param-table` to get more information on what this parameter does).
-If we supply an incomplete set of parameters (like in the above example), only the parameters specified in the given dictionary will be changed.
+Here we just tightened the constraints on molecular weight of the generated morphs and decreased the number of acceptable 'non-producing' :term:`morph generations <morph generation>` to 2.
+Non-producing generations are generations of morphs that has not improved in the objective function (e.g. structural distance).
+See :numref:`param-table` for details.
+One thing to note is that if we supply an incomplete set of parameters (like in the example above), only the parameters specified in the supplied dictionary will be changed.

 ..  warning:: Changing individual values in the `params` dictionary will have no effect.
     You always need to store a dictionary instance in it.
 This is because the value